PhilippeBekaert/hdspeconf/doc/TCO.md

 **Drop Frame LTC**

 Select this box to output drop frame format LTC.
+When not selecting, non-drop frame time code is produced.
+Drop frame time code is time code in which frames 0 and 1 of the first second of every minute, except multiples of 10 minutes, are skipped.
+Drop frame time code was invented in order to keep LTC time codes more or less in sync with wall clock time at a LTC frame rate of 29.97 fps.

 **LTC Sample Rate**